shimspedy/sengov/content/states/arizona/justin-heap/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Justin Heap"
-seo_title: "contact Representatives Justin Heap"
+seo_title: "contact Representative Justin Heap"
 subheader:
-     greeting: Contact Representatives Justin Heap
+     greeting: Contact Representative Justin Heap
-     description: Justin Heap is a member of the Republican Party and represents District 10 in the Arizona House of Representatives.
+     description: Justin Heap is a member of the Republican Party and represents District 10 in the Arizona House of Representative.
 He assumed office on January 9, 2023, and his current term is set to end on January 13, 2025.
-description: Contact Representatives Justin Heap of Arizona.
+description: Contact Representative Justin Heap of Arizona.
 Contact information for Justin Heap includes email address, phone number, and mailing address.
 image: justin-heap.jpeg
 video:
 url:  /states/arizona/justin-heap/